SusiAT/IEEE_AUbiquitousModelofEmotionalTrackinginVirtualClasses7896/README.md

 ![image](https://user-images.githubusercontent.com/132758488/236630757-f8844bc0-c6c1-4483-aaba-7024a82818fb.png)

 **Emotion Recognition Master\detector\src**: Code that allows the execution of the facial emotion identification software.
-The quality of the video must be verified, and it must have the name of the Profesor.
+The quality of the video must be verified, and it must have the name of the Profesor for all videos (students or profesor).

 **Real_Time_Video**: is a principal code.